SA to move on NSW, ACT border restrictions - Shepparton News

 SA to move on NSW, ACT border restrictionsBy AAP Newswire

-Speculation is growing that SA's transition committee will drop the 14-day quarantine requirements as early as Tuesday.
+The state government's transition committee is meeting on Tuesday to consider the 14-day quarantine requirement that currently applies.

-But Mr Marshall says he will not do anything that is contrary to health advice.
+Premier Steven Marshall on Monday said if the committee agreed to relax the border requirements he would act quickly if it's safe to do so.

-"We want to give as much of a leg up to those people who want to travel as soon as possible," the premier said on Monday.
+"We want to give as much of a leg up to those people who want to travel as soon as possible," he said.

 "The numbers are looking really good.
-Just four new (coronavirus) cases in NSW.
+Just four new cases in NSW (on Monday)."

-"If they give us the advice tomorrow, we'll be very quick to open that border.
+Mr Marshall told The Adelaide Advertiser on Tuesday Canberra in the ACT was likely to be the first jurisdiction to benefit from any change, followed by NSW.

-"I'm very keen to open that border the minute I get the advice that it's safe to do so."
+"We know that Canberra continues with its excellent record (of no new cases) and NSW as well is performing better and better .... and so I'm very hopeful that we can get a movement on the borders very, very soon."

 SA reported no new virus cases on Monday, leaving the state's total since the start of the pandemic at 466.